 1.0 THE BASIC-LEVEL PROGRAM

 The inspector qualification process begins with the Basic-Level Program.
 This program is designed to allow individuals to begin their training the first day they start work at the NRC.
 The Basic-Level Program emphasizes structured, self-paced and self-directed individual study and on-the-job activities.
-Accordingly, the number of formal classroom training requirements at this level has been minimized.
+Accordingly, the number of formal lengthy classroom training requirements at this level has been minimized.
 Both of these features allow for maximum flexibility in completing the Basic-Level Training and Certification Journal.

 Individuals who complete the Basic-Level Training and Certification Journal will develop an awareness of the role of the agency, the role of the inspector, and the technology being regulated.
 At the basic level, individuals work on activities that will introduce them to the regulatory framework, fundamental plant design and operation, information technology, emergency response, communication, and inspection (the general Reactor Oversight Process and the Construction Reactor Oversight Process for construction inspectors) and inspection program framework).
 In addition, the NRC has identified two interpersonal skills courses as appropriate for the basic level.
 If time permits, individuals may complete these courses with other basic-level requirements, but in all cases, they must complete them before becoming a fully qualified inspector.